renpy/renpy/sphinx/source/displayables.rst

   where each component is an integer between 0 and 255.
 Colors are passed to :func:`Solid`.
 * An image name.
-Any other string is interpreted as a reference to an image defined with the image statement.
+Any other string is interpreted as a reference to an image, either defined with the image statement or auto-defined from the :ref:`image directory <images-directory>`.
-* An auto-defined image name, matching a file from the :ref:`image directory <images-directory>`.
-See that section of the doc as to how this works.
 * A list.
 If a list is provided, each item is expanded as described below, and checked to see if it matches a filename or image name.
   If so, expansion stops and the matched thing is then processed